PySimpleGUI/PySimpleGUI/readme.md

     window['-OUTPUT-'].update('Hello ' + values['-INPUT-'] + "!
 Thanks for trying PySimpleGUI")
 ```

 This statement updates the `Text` element that has the key `-OUTPUT-` with a string.  `window['-OUTPUT-']` finds the element with the key `-OUTPUT-`.
 That key belongs to our blank `Text` element.
 Once that element is returned from the lookup, then its `update` method is called.
 Nearly all elements have an `update` method.
-This method is used to change the value of the element or to change some configuration of the element.
+This method is used to change the value of the element or change some configuration of the element.

 If we wanted the text to be yellow, then that can be accomplished by adding a `text_color` parameter to the `update` method so that it reads:
 ```python